Converting – Refining – Toll converting

 Send us your inquiry.

-Do you have questions or need individual advice?
-Our team is at your disposal.
-Contact us and learn more about our tailored solutions in film converting.
+Do you have any questions or require individual advice?
+Our team is happy to assist you.
+Contact us and learn more about our customized solutions in film converting.

-Below you will find clear explanations of technical terms related to film converting.
-The explanations are based on industry standards, but are directly relevant to film converting.
+In the following, you will find clearly presented explanations of technical terms related to film converting.
+The explanations are based on the technical world, but with direct practical relevance to film converting.

 General processing terms at Pütz Folien